MoralisWeb3/docs/blog/2023-03-27-spam-detection.md

 ---
-title: "[API] Spam Detection for ERC20s and NFTs 🧐⚠️"
+title: "Spam Detection for ERC20s and NFTs 🧐⚠️"
 slug: "2023-03-27-spam-detection"
 authors:
   name: Reuben Salisbury
+tags: [API]
 ---

 We're excited to announce the launch of our new spam detection feature across our EVM APIs!